Are you Experiencing Wisdom Teeth Pain, Swelling, or Discomfort?

-Wisdom teeth impactions happens when a wisdom tooth struggles to break through or erupt through the gums.
-Usually around the age of 20 your wisdom teeth will erupt.
-Your wisdom teeth can become infected during this time.
+Wisdom teeth impactions happen when a wisdom tooth struggles to break through or erupt through the gums.
+Usually, around the age of 20, your back teeth will erupt and can become infected during this time which could cause you a lot of wisdom teeth pain and discomfort.
 This happens primarily because of their position in the mouth.

 They’re often very hard to reach with your toothbrush and floss, which means they’re not regularly cleaned properly.
 This can cause food, plaque and other debris to accumulate on and between the teeth, promoting bacteria growth.
 Decaying of neighbouring teeth, sinus issues, deterioration of the jaw, gum decay and even cysts are all possible complications from impacted wisdom teeth.

 Sometimes, a wisdom tooth doesn’t erupt fully.
-When this happens, the tooth may be covered partially with a flap of gum tissue, which can also trap food, plaque and bacteria, resulting in a wisdom tooth infection.
+When this happens, the tooth may be covered partially with a flap of gum tissue, which can also trap food, plaque, and bacteria, resulting in a painful wisdom tooth infection.

 If a tooth has become impacted there are an array of signs and symptoms that will alert you when something is not right.
 If you are experiencing any of these signs/symptoms then it is time to make an appointment to the dentist.

 Wisdom Teeth Pain – Besides tooth and jaw pain, wisdom tooth impaction can cause major pain in some other areas.
 Wisdom teeth are located in the back of your jaw, therefore, a lot of tension can be created in that area.
 They are also located just under your sinus passages and can cause pressure against those passages.
 You may feel pain in any of these areas: